crossplane-contrib/provider-kubernetes/README.md

 # provider-kubernetes

-`provider-kubernetes` is a Crossplane Provider that enables deployment and management of Objects on Kubernetes clusters typically provisioned by Crossplane:
+`provider-kubernetes` is a Crossplane Provider that enables deployment and management of arbitrary Kubernetes objects on clusters typically provisioned by Crossplane:

 - A `Provider` resource type that only points to a credentials `Secret`.
 - An `Object` resource type that is to manage Kubernetes Objects.
-- A managed resource controller that reconciles `Object` resources and manages Kubernetes Objects.
+- A managed resource controller that reconciles `Object` typed resources and manages arbitrary Kubernetes Objects.

 ## Install